ghinda/ghinda.github.com/_posts/2016-02-03-script-tags.md

 }
 ```

-It runs an array of async functions, moving to the next one when the previous reaches the callback.
+This runs an array of async functions, moving to the next one when the previous reaches the callback.

 When it's all done it runs the main `callback` function.

 ### Script running

-Putting it all together, here's how the actual script running code looks:
+Putting it all together, here's the script running code:

 ```javascript
 function insertScript ($script, callback) {